 To begin with, you should clearly understand models of work.
 We have covered and compared two of them in this post: a dedicated team and a team extension.
 After that, stick to the steps below.

 1. Primary arrangements

 During the negotiation phase, discuss vital aspects of further cooperation.
 For sure, you’ll adopt some changes later.
-However, accurate planning and smooth launch are half of your project’s success.
-First, pay attention to your dedicated team composition and size, professional requirements, like skills, expertise, preliminary schedule, springs, milestones, deadlines, relocation options.
-Clarify your project’s specifications, distribute responsibilities.
-Avoid outdated tech stack solutions and set challenging tasks to reach maximum.
+However, accurate planning and a smooth launch are half of your project’s success.
+First, pay attention to your dedicated team composition and size, professional requirements, like skills, expertise, preliminary schedule, springs, milestones, deadlines, and relocation options.
+Clarify your project’s specifications, and distribute responsibilities.
+Avoid outdated tech stack solutions and set challenging tasks to reach the maximum.

 If you turn to us, we’ll determine exactly what tasks you need a team for, how you will need to work, and what results will be achieved.
 The outcome should be a clear list of requirements for developers for the most accurate selection of the team.

 Recruiting IT staff is never easy.
 It’s even more challenging to hire a development team remotely based only on their resumes and a few Zoom interviews.
 However, there are some qualities that can shed light on an applicant’s ability to become part of a successful team:

 - Good engineers are team players.

 - They strive to go beyond their comfort zone.

 Vendors offer prospects from the available talent pool.
 You must set certain criteria for candidates and participate actively in recruiting.
 After testing and interviewing together with your partner, select the best match.
 If you can’t find a certain specialist, your service provider will search for them from the labor market to fill this gap.